wrharper/CustomBigNumbers/README.md

 # CustomBigNumbers
 This program is designed to expand past the standard e308 limitation.
 Primarly for the idea of Idle games, but this makes any game go huge with mega numbers.

-The idea is to still have a limit but keep memory management in control.
+The idea is to still have a limit, but keep memory management in control.

 1e1 is a power of 10